The pruning of a grapevine is an important step that determines proper fruit formation and harvest.

 This is also when fruit tree fertilizer is added, which guarantees an abundant harvest.

-Winter pruning of grapevine
+Winter or autumn pruning of grapevine

 The ideal timing is thus between February and March, while avoiding frost spells.